How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 |---|---|---|

-| Profound | Brand citations across ChatGPT, Perplexity, Claude with sentiment | Cross-platform citation tracking |
+| Profound | Brand citations across ChatGPT, Perplexity, and Claude | Cross-platform citation tracking |

-| Semrush AI Visibility Toolkit | Share of voice plus sentiment comparison across ChatGPT and AI Mode | Competitive benchmarking |
+| Semrush AI Visibility Toolkit | Share of voice plus sentiment comparison | Competitive benchmarking |

-| Ahrefs AI Prompt Tracking (launched Jan 2026) | Custom prompt monitoring for brand citations | Tracking specific query sets |
+| Ahrefs AI Prompt Tracking | Custom prompt monitoring for brand citations | Tracking specific query sets |

 | HubSpot AEO Grader | Five-dimension brand score including share of voice | Quick competitive snapshot |

-| Manual monitoring | Full control over query set, citation slot counting | Baseline establishment and query-specific analysis |
+| Manual monitoring | Full control over query set and citation-slot counting | Baseline establishment and query-specific analysis |

 FAQ